dukesrg/logue-osc/README.md

 * Morpheus LFO rate control is in non-linear scale with more precise control in lower frequencies.
 * FM64 is very rough and only limited number of features are supported, currently most voices sounds far different from the originals.
 * Using FX with FM64 may produce sound degradation due to high CPU processing power requirement for 6-op FM calculations.
 Currently using 1 FX looks safe.
+* Anthologue patch select sets VCOs parameters according to selected monologue or minilogue patch.
+Further manual parameter edit may available for all supported features, which can exceed the original synth capabilities (e.x.
+Cross Mod can be activated for monologue program).

 |#|Morpheus LFO X&Y types|
 |-|-|